How to install the Scheduled Blocking solution through Azion Marketplace

 This action will load the function, showing a form with the source code of the function and, just above it, two tabs: Code and Args.

-By clicking the Code tab, you’ll be able to navigate through the source code but not to change it.
-In the same box, there’s the Args tab, which is where you’ll pass the parameters you want to use with your solution.
+By clicking the Code tab, you’ll be able to navigate through the source code but not change it.
+In the same box, there’s the Args tab, which is where you’ll pass the parameters you want to use with your integration.

 The Args tab will load a JSON file that looks like this: